 Wowowowo, hold your horses!

 Once you’ve identified the type you like, deepen the conversation and try to get to know as much as you can of that person.
 Ask many questions (maybe not boring stuff), show interest – you know, that kind of shit.
-Once you realise there’s mutual interest, make the move: slow down and ask for their number.
+Once you realise there’s a mutual interest, make the move: slow down and ask for their number.

 You will contact him/her the day after – better let the clock hands go full circle before you write anything.
 Yeah, anyway, just don’t do anything hasty!
 Then, according to the social rules, you’ll let the boy make that first move.
 Actually, since we are pretty evolved, either of you can do it, right?!